Decoding Cold Email Open Rates and Choosing a Smarter Path

 3. Subject Line Quality

-The ideal subject line for cold email is clear, intriguing, and concise—36 to 50 characters.
+The ideal subject line for cold email is clear, intriguing, and concise — 36 to 50 characters.
 Adding personal details can also make the subject line more effective.
 Examples of personalization include mentioning the recipient’s name, company name, or a solution to one of their problems.

 4. Timing and Frequency

 Cold emails sent on Tuesdays and Wednesdays have a better shot at getting opened.
 On the other hand, sending outreach emails on weekends can decrease outreach performance by around 30 percent.
 And emails sent before noon have a slight edge.
-What’s more, prospects are twice as likely to open and reply to emails after receiving one or two follow-up messages.
+What’s more, prospects are twice as likely to open and reply to emails after receiving one or two follow-up emails

 Is Open Rate a Reliable Metric for Cold Email?